-What is LGBTQ Therapy in Grand Rapids, MI?
+What is LGBTQ Therapy in Michigan

 LGBTQ therapy aims to meet an individual wherever they’re at.
 Our therapists are here to help them learn, grow, and – above all – love themselves.
 LGBTQ therapy emphasizes acceptance and affirmation of a person’s lived experience.
 All major mental health organizations in the US oppose any treatment based on the assumption that homosexuality or gender identity conflict are mental health disorders.
 This includes the APA, ACA, and the NASW.
 Or, that a person should change his or her homosexual orientation.
 This includes so-called practices such as “reparative therapy” or “conversion therapy.”

 In supportive therapy, you can speak confidentially with a licensed LGBTQ therapist.
 They are familiar with issues facing people of diverse sexualities and genders.

 Supportive LGBTQ therapy in Michigan can help with: